brikis98/yevgeniy-brikman-homepage/_posts/2023-11-14-hello-boot.md

 To emulate the CPU, I've been using Bochs on a Windows 10 machine.
 Bochs, as mentioned on [their website](https://bochs.sourceforge.io/) is a "highly portable open source IA-32 (x86) PC emulator written in C++, that runs on most popular platforms.
 It includes emulation of the Intel x86 CPU, common I/O devices, and a custom BIOS".

 To set up Bochs, all one needs is a configuration file called bochsrc.
-Inside the installation folder for bochs, there is a file called bochsrc-sample.txt containing sensible default options for our emulator that I have copy pasted into "/Part1" folder and renamed as bochsrc.
-In this case / references the root folder of [the github repo](https://github.com/AndreiTih/Hello_Boot) containing the code referenced in this article.
+Inside the installation folder for bochs, there is a file called bochsrc-sample.txt containing sensible default options for our emulator that I have copy pasted into the "/Part1" folder and renamed as bochsrc.
+In this case "/" references the root folder of [the github repo](https://github.com/AndreiTih/Hello_Boot) containing the code referenced in this article.
 The reason for this is that bochs first searches the current [working directory](https://en.wikipedia.org/wiki/Working_directory#:~:text=In%20computing%2C%20the%20working%20directory,function%2C%20or%20just%20current%20directory.) for this configuration file, and in this case I execute bochs while my working directory is "/Part1".
-The "/Part1" folder holds all of the code written in this article.

-[TODO: In the above paragraph we reference code in some sense.
-Root of my repo.
-Re-write this to reference how the code is laid out in the github repo]

 These options allow one to have bochs emulate a different processor type, change the amount of memory provided to the emulated machine, its sound driver, speaker and so on.
 But all of this functionality is not needed for the simple purpose of writing a string on the screen, the provided defaults are sufficient.